MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-A-Office-Secretary-Department-Housing-Urban-Development/part-5-General-HUD-Program-Requirements-Waivers/subpart-I-Preventing-Crime-Federally-Assisted-HousingDenying-Admission-Terminating-Tenancy-Criminal-Activity-Alcohol-Abuse/subjectgroup-ECFRefcf9ad03bbe0c0-General/section-5.853.md

 *Owner.* The owner of federally assisted housing.

-*Responsible entity.* For the Section 8 project-based certificate or project-based voucher program (part 983 of this title) and the Section 8 moderate rehabilitation program (part 882 of this title), *responsible entity* means the PHA administering the program under an Annual Contributions Contract with HUD.
+*Responsible entity.* For the Section 8 project-based voucher program (part 983 of this title) and the Section 8 moderate rehabilitation program (part 882 of this title), *responsible entity* means the PHA administering the program under an Annual Contributions Contract with HUD.
 For all other federally assisted housing, the responsible entity means the owner of the housing.

+[66 FR 28792, May 24, 2001, as amended at 89 FR 38290, May 7, 2024]